IMSBCompBio/SpaCo/README.md

 SPACO uses the importer function of the Seurat library to import 10X Visium spatial data.
-The imported data is preprocessed using Variance Stabilizing Transformations by the sctransform package (URAL) The number of variable features to keep can be defined and any variables that should be regressed out.
-In out tutorial we correct for mitochondrial and hemoglobin genes detected in the spots
+The imported data is preprocessed using Variance Stabilizing Transformations by the sctransform package.
+The number of variable features to keep can be set, as well as the variables that should be regressed out.
+In our tutorial, we correct for mitochondrial and hemoglobin genes detected in the spots.

+In this tutorial, we use the [10x Mouse Brain Sagittal Anterior dataset][https://www.10xgenomics.com/datasets/mouse-brain-serial-section-1-sagittal-anterior-1-standard-1-1-0].
+For SPACO, the files "Feature/barcode matrix hdf5" and "spatial imaging data" are necessary.

 ``` r
 #Specify data paths